zerospiel/docs/docs/admin/regional-clusters/index.md

 > * The kubeconfig Secret must exist in the system namespace (default: `kcm-system`) when registering a new region.

 To improve isolation, {{{ docsVersionInfo.k0rdentName }}} introduces the concept of regional clusters.
-This allows cluster workloads to be hosted separately from the management cluster.
+This allows cluster-related workloads to be hosted separately from the management cluster.

-A regional cluster is a separate cluster where user workloads and provider-related infrastructure (such as CAPI providers, clusters, and machines) are deployed.
-The management cluster remains the single pane of glass, responsible for managing ClusterDeployments, Credentials, Templates, and other {{{ docsVersionInfo.k0rdentName }}} resources.
+When using regional clusters, the management cluster remains the single pane of glass, responsible for managing `ClusterDeployments`, `Credentials`, `Templates`, and other {{{ docsVersionInfo.k0rdentName }}} resources.
+It then deploys the actual CAPI objects that implement those k0rdent resources on the regional cluster, a plain (non-k0rdent) Kubernetes cluster where provider-related infrastructure (such as CAPI providers) and the objects that implement it (such as `Cluster`, and `Machine` objects) are deployed.

 Regional clusters provide several benefits:

-* Workloads can be distributed across multiple, purpose-specific clusters.
+* Cluster resources can be distributed across multiple, purpose-specific clusters.
-* Improved fault isolation.
+* Improved fault isolation, because the management cluster only needs to deal with {{{ docsVersionInfo.k0rdentName }}} objects.
 * Geographic placement of resources.

 For more details, see: